contourpy/contourpy/docs/user_guide/name.rst

 serial
 ^^^^^^

-The default algorithm for ``contourpy``, released in 2022, which supports all of the optional features except for ``threads``.
+The default algorithm for ContourPy, released in 2022, which supports all of the optional features except for ``threads``.
 It combines lessons learnt from both of the previous algorithms as well as adding new features and performance improvements.